Categories

 • Ear surgery

-You normally have 3 years from the date that you knew or ought to have known that you suffered injuries and losses because of the negligent treatment that you received.
+In most cases, you have three years from the date you knew – or ought reasonably to have known – that you suffered injury or loss due to negligent cosmetic treatment.

-• Whether you have raised your concerns with the health professional already and if so, what they have said.
+• Whether you have already raised concerns with the practitioner

-• Whether you have any previous cosmetic procedure in the last 10 years.
+• Details of any cosmetic procedures in the last 10 years

-How NJS Law Can Help You with a Cosmetic Negligence Claim
+How NJS Law Can Help With a Cosmetic Negligence Claim

-NJS Law has a professional and dedicated cosmetic negligence team with decades of combined experience in dealing with Cosmetic Negligence Claims.
+NJS Law has a dedicated cosmetic negligence team with decades of combined experience handling cosmetic surgery and aesthetic treatment claims.

 Ask NJS Law